UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 Where $p_0$ is a point on the boundary line and $p_1$ is the mouse's coordinates.
 Note that it's crucial to subtract the "Arrowhead" by the "Tail" (or "Nock" if you want to be precious).
 Note note that $p_0$ could also very well be either $d_0$ or $d_1$.
 For our purposes, we have done this just to keep things simple.
 Finally, we dot both $a$ and $b$ as shown in equation $(1)$

-So far, I have made a simple program that simulates this with a line and a dot on the same coorinate space.
+So far, I have made a simple program that simulates this with a line and a dot on the same coordinate space.

 ```python
 import numpy as np